First Home Buyer Guide | First Time Home Buyer Tips

 • The lender finding out about loans or credit cards you did not disclose

-• Interest rate changes.
+• interest rate changes.
 If the RBA increases rates while you are still house hunting it could affect the amount you are able to borrow

 • Formal pre-approvals can negatively affect your credit score so beware of obtaining multiple pre-approvals with different lenders.